Siege of Coevorden (1592): Background

-In 1591 Maurice of Orange, the Dutch Republics military commander had led a successful campaign, in which he had captured several important cities culminating in the capture of Nijmegen in October that year.
+In 1591 Maurice of Orange, the Dutch Republic's military commander had led a successful campaign, in which he had captured several important cities culminating in the capture of Nijmegen in October that year.
 During that campaign he had also captured Delfzijl, and meant Groningen the capital of Drenthe, being stripped of its main transit port.
 The ultimate goal of Maurice was to take that city in 1591 but the defences looked too strong.
 Therefore, in 1592 he began by besieging and taking Steenwijk so that Grongingen would grow weaker.

 Maurice then wanted to move immediately to Coevorden, but the States-General did not want this to proceed.
 Alexander Farnese, Duke of Parma, although wounded from his unsuccessful campaign in Northern France had returned to the Netherlands, near Zeeland and the States General wanted to recall Maurice there.
 However, the Republic's army consisting of 8,000 infantry and 2,000 cavalry was well complemented by the addition of newly-recruited German mercenaries as well as the English army under Francis Vere - fourteen companies of infantry and five troops of cavalry.
 Parma convalescing from his wound at the same time was in no fit condition to lead an army and the army itself was not at full strength.

 Coevorden itself was an important five bastion fortress in the east of the country and lay between two large marshes; the Bourtange swamp which was thirty miles to the bay at Dollart and the other spread as far as the Zuider Zee.
 The only hard ground was the road heading towards Coevorden on a natural barrier of sand a half mile wide.
 At the time Coevorden was named as the third strongest fortress in Europe (after Antwerp and Milan), designed and built by Francesco Paciotto, the architect of the famous citadel of Antwerp.
-The Spanish commander Francisco Verdugo had reported to Parma and the Governor ad interim Ernst von Mansield the immense importance of Coevorden and claimed the city was far more important than any others that had been taken that year by the Anglo-Dutch.
-Verdugo having been positioned in Groenlo and prepared with the veteran Spanish general Cristóbal de Mondragón to launch a strike against any potential siege.
+The Spanish commander Francisco Verdugo had reported to Parma and the Governor ad interim Ernst von Mansfeld the immense importance of Coevorden and claimed the city was far more important than any others that had been taken that year by the Anglo-Dutch.
+Verdugo having been positioned in Groenlo, prepared with the veteran Spanish general Cristóbal de Mondragón to launch a strike against any potential siege.

 Maurice in the meantime conducted training with the troops at Giethoorn learning how to turn, advance, retreat and double their lines.
 Meanwhile Spanish pressure in the East had relaxed and on 21 July the Anglo-Dutch army with approval from States General marched to Coevorden.